Schizoid (film): Plot

 Later, Doug witnesses Julie and Pieter engaging in sex when he peers through the window of her apartment.
 The next day, Rosemary, while relaxing in her hot tub, is stalked by the killer, who slashes her to death with scissors.
 In his office, Pieter discovers a paper clipping lying on the floor, and begins to suspect Alison may be the one sending Julie the threatening letters.
 He confronts her, and asks if she is responsible for the deaths of his patients.
 Alison vehemently denies any involvement and, despondent, locks herself in the garage and turns on her car, attempting suicide by carbon monoxide poisoning.
 However, she decides against it, and backs the car through the garage door before speeding away.

 Julie publishes her office phone number in her advice column, hoping for a call from the killer that police can trace.
 Doug, though initially reluctant to the idea, agrees to help Julie and listen in on any phone calls.
 Julie receives a call from Alison, who asks if she can come speak with her.
 Alison arrives and confronts Julie and Doug, threatening them with a pistol.
 Moments later, Pieter calls the office, and rushes there when Julie says Alison's name.
 Pieter arrives and finds the office in disarray, but nobody in sight.
-Doug, brandishing Alison's pistol, begins to shoot at Pieter as he stalks him through the office—it is reveled that Doug is in fact the killer, motivated by Julie's sharing of details regarding the deterioration of their marriage, and what he perceives as a slight against his character.
+Doug, brandishing Alison's pistol, begins to shoot at Pieter as he stalks him through the office—it is revealed that Doug is in fact the killer, motivated by Julie's sharing of details regarding the deterioration of their marriage, and what he perceives as a slight against his character.

-Police and investigators descend on the office building as Doug threatens Pieter with a pistol, while Julie and Alison, who were kidnapped by Doug and bound-and-gagged in a supply room, manage to free themselves.
+Police and investigators descend on the office building as Doug threatens Pieter with a pistol, while Julie and Alison, who were kidnapped by Doug and bound-and-gagged in a supply room, manage to free themselves by cutting through their bonds with a pair of scissors.
 Pieter and Doug engage in a violent fight, which Julie and Alison stumble upon.
 As Doug gains control of Pieter, Alison stabs him to death with a pair of scissors, saving her father's life.
 Seconds later, police burst into the office, as Pieter, Julie, and Alison embrace.